 Dispense the Caulk

 Move the caulk gun evenly and smoothly along the gap to be filled.
 Push caulk ahead of the nozzle.
-Caulk can usually be worked by hand for up to 10 minutes and is fully cured in about two hours.
+Caulk can usually be worked by hand for up to 10 minutes and curing times vary by product.